Need Assistance? 01384 442752 (UK)

 For many, a festival is an opportunity to observe and perhaps participate in a large social gathering with other like-minded people.
 Some tourists are attracted to the atmosphere, for example, the party-like festivities and colourful street parades of the annual Carnivale in Rio de Janeiro draw visitors every year from around the globe.
 Other tourists are attracted to festivals or events that provide learning or self-improvement opportunities, for example, writing workshops at literary festivals and cooking demonstrations at food and wine events.

 Events and festivals that attract tourists from outside the region are more likely to bring economic benefits to the host town than those that only attract local residents.
-Tourists will not only spend money at the festival, they will also spend money on such things as accommodation, restaurants, pubs or bars, local car hire, and visiting other local attractions.
+Tourists will not only spend money at the festival, but they will also spend money on such things as accommodation, restaurants, pubs or bars, local car hire, and visiting other local attractions.

 Events and festivals are staged for a limited duration and target a particular market segment.
 Their purpose is to enlighten and entertain.
 They may include one or more of the following: food and beverages, parades, costumes, performances, information, seminars, demonstrations, exhibits, activities, music, sport, and religious ceremonies.

 Such events and festivals may be a one-off, an annual event, or take place more frequently.
 They require a lot of planning and preparation as well as a lot of money.
 Some event organisers seek sponsorship from government bodies or other national and local businesses and organisations.
 The media often sponsor major events to gain exclusive broadcasting.
-Others events and festivals are privately run and funded.
+Other events and festivals are privately run and funded.
 Either way, successful events and festivals can be an economic windfall for a community, but like most things they have their drawbacks!

 • A festival is a ‘themed public celebration’ of limited duration.
 There are many types of such activities that bring people together, including sports, music, art, agriculture, religion, food and beverages, and traditional customs.